 For that, we have you covered.
 Below, you'll find 31 mindful activities to try the next time you feel the itch to log on.
 Pick one and put your phone down.
 (We'll catch you on the flip side.)

 Head outside.
 Shinrin-yoku, also known as "forest bathing," is the Japanese practice of simply being in nature.
 Research shows that engaging in this simple activity significantly reduces cortisol and blood pressure, while boosting parasympathetic brain activity—aka the part of your nervous system responsible for rest and equilibrium.
+Before heading outside, keep COVID-19 guidelines in mind.
+Wear a mask and practice social distancing.

 Try your hand at gardening.
 Even a little corner of indoor greenery in your studio apartment should suffice.
 In fact, studies show that just looking at nature-y things can give your mood and memory a boost.
 Focus on feeling the soil, noticing what your plants need, and just appreciating this little bit of life.